 - Norwegian black metal band Vreid likes singing about the Norwegian resistance in WW2.

-- If The Bible counts as history, Metallica has "Creeping Death", as well as "One", a Filk Song based on World War I book Johnny Got His Gun.
+- Metallica: If The Bible counts as history, they has "Creeping Death", as well as "One", a Filk Song based on World War I book Johnny Got His Gun.

 - ChthoniC's members are quite politically active, and it shows in their music, which often references dark periods in Taiwan's history, especially the Wushe and 228 incidents.

 - Iced Earth's The Glorious Burden is based primarily on important battles and war icons.
-Its centerpiece, Gettysburg 1863 is an in depth retelling of the American Civil War.
+Its centerpiece, Gettysburg 1863 is an in depth retelling of the Battle of Gettysburg.

 - Savatage's song "Chance" is about Chiune Sugihara, a diplomat during World War II who was basically the Japanese equivalent of Oskar Schindler.
 In other words, it's a rare example of Uplifting History Metal.